Heartstreets hit the road to FME - Cult MTL

-Quebec’s 17th Festival de Musique Émergente descends on the Abitibi town of Rouyn-Noranda this weekend, from Thursday through Sunday, and the Cult MTL music team is excited to take the trip up north to catch the sights and sounds of the party, which showcases a who’s-who of rising and established Quebec talent with a smattering of international artists.
+Quebec’s 17th Festival de Musique Émergente (FME) descends on the Abitibi town of Rouyn-Noranda this weekend, from Thursday through Sunday, and the Cult MTL music team is excited to take the trip up north to catch the sights and sounds of the party.
+FME showcases a who’s-who of rising and established Quebec talent with a smattering of international artists, bringing a mix of both free and ticketed rock, electronic, hip hop, folk and metal to the lakeside town.

-Local soul/rap duo Heartstreets, who first performed at the fest in 2017 and return this year, describe the affair as a “summer camp for adults.
+Local soul/rap duo Heartstreets, who first performed at the fest in 2017 and return this year, describe the affair as a “summer camp for adults.”
+This year they’re joined on the bill by Half Moon Run, Loud, Alaclair Ensemble, Despised Icon, Kid Koala, Japan’s 5, 6, 7, 8s and roughly six dozen more acts.

-While it’s certainly not quite next door, music fans hungry for another go at the summer fest scene before fall brings us…more fests…may wish to hop in the car and head destination nord to enjoy a mix of both free and ticketed rock, electronic, hip hop, metal and more.

-Half Moon Run, Loud, Alaclair Ensemble, Despised Icon, Kid Koala, Japan’s 5, 6, 7, 8s and roughly 6 dozen more acts set to crowd the lakeside town with rhythm, soul and street culture for the next four days.

 Heartstreets, whose debut LP Why Make Sense , featuring a wide array of collaborative production talent that includes Ouri, Lust, Shash’U, Realmind, Beau Geste and A-Sho among its credits, landed to fan acclaim in February.
 Revisits from the project are beginning to drop, starting with the Ryan Playground remix of “Good Thing” and video last month.